Rak355/x86-bootloader-program/README.md

 # Bootloader Program for x86 system.
 This is a simple legacy bootloader program.
-It set the cpu to 32 bit protected mode by establishing a global descriptor table.
+It set the cpu to 32 bit protected mode and also establishes a global descriptor table.
 It also enables paging in 32 bit and loads a dummy program to print text on the screen.
 The text is printed by writing values directly to the display memory.

 # Features
 1. The bootloader uses combinations of assembly language and C programming language.